kamilkisiela/apollo-angular/docs/source/basics/local-state.md

 `;
 ```

 If you open up Apollo DevTools and click on the `GraphiQL` tab, you'll be able to explore your client schema in the "Docs" section.
 This app doesn't have a remote schema, but if it did, you would be able to see your local queries and mutations alongside your remote ones.
-That's the cool part about `apollo-link-state` - it enables you to use GraphQL as a single, unified interface for all of your app's data.
+That's the cool part about Apollo Client - it enables you to use GraphQL as a single, unified interface for all of your app's data.

 ![GraphiQL Console](../assets/client-schema.png)